 3 benefits of running link-building campaigns during Black Friday sales

-Now we’ve learned a little about the basics of link building, and how it can be a time-consuming and difficult process, Black Friday provides the perfect opportunity to get some high-quality links.
+Now that we’ve learned a little about the basics of link building, and how it can be a time-consuming and difficult process, Black Friday provides the perfect opportunity to get some high-quality links.
 Here’s why:

 1. Increased web traffic